Family Law & Divorce Law Firm

 What Is Marital Property?

-Additionally, while the court still considers property that the spouses bring into the marriage to be marital property, the court of jurisdiction for the divorce may award it back to the spouse who had the property prior to marriage.
+Additionally, while the court may consider property that the spouses bring into the marriage to be marital, the court of jurisdiction for the divorce may award it back to the spouse who had the property prior to marriage.
 The courts do their best to be fair to both spouses.
 Each spouse must make a full disclosure of all assets and debts to both the court and to their spouse.

 What Is Not Classified as Marital Property?